WellFiredDevelopment/dotPeekDocumentation/sphinx/source/ui-overview/settings-page.rst

 Build reports location
    This is the location where reports are saved.

-   * |team| Relative paths are team shared.
+   * Relative paths are team shared |team|.
 Therefore, if you input *"../BuildReports"* as report location, then all of your team members will have their build reports saved in *[Unity Project]/../BuildReports*.

    * Absolute path are personal, then it will not affect other team members reports location.